Frequently Asked Questions (FAQ)

 - An "incidental" timesheet is used when a person is not a regular University employee, and is performing infrequent services that are generally non-recurring.
 For example, a person who is hired to come in for a week to help with enrollment would be paid via an incidental.
 Other examples of incidental employees are ushers at athletic events, someone hired to perform office filing for two or three days, etc. As a rule of thumb, if an employee will be working on a recurring basis for a period of time of three or four weeks, that employee cannot be paid via an incidental.
 Rather, the employee should be placed on a temporary, benefit-ineligible contract.
 Contact the Human Resources department for additional guidance.

-A "supplemental" is a request to pay a current regular University employee (including both faculty and staff) an amount in addition to the employee's normal pay.
+A "supplemental" is a request to pay a current regular University monthly-paid employee (including both faculty and staff) an amount in addition to the employee's normal pay.
 For example, if an employee is asked to serve as an acting or interim department head, s/he may receive additional compensation for the additional duties and responsibilities taken on.
-The amount of this additional compensation is submitted via an classified staff supplemental payroll form or a faculty and administrative staff supplemental form.
+The amount of this additional compensation is submitted via a faculty and exempt staff supplemental form.

 What happens if I miss a timesheet deadline?